-- Sight triangles should provide clear visibility between all modes of transportation in the intersection to ensure safety from collisions. - The sight triangle should be clear of obstacles which may block a vehicles view of pedestrians, cyclists and other vehicles traveling into the intersection. - Sight triangles should be lit to ensure clear vision during the night time. - On-street parking should be set back from the crosswalk to ensure clear sight lines. - Shrubs and plants should be no higher than 0.8 m in height at maturity within sight triangles. - Street furniture, if located in the sight triangle, should be no higher than 0.8 m in height. - Trees should not be closer than 9 m from the intersecting curb face. - If the tree canopy encroaches into the sight triangle, it should maintain a minimum clear vertical clearance of 1.85 m from the ground. - Sight triangles should be designed as a continuation of the urban streetscape and not left empty to minimize the site triangle visual impact. - Streetscape furniture, paving and small tree and shrub planting should still be included in the sight triangle provided that they follow the York Region Sight Triangle Manual.
+- Sight triangles should provide clear visibility between all modes of transportation in the intersection to ensure safety from collisions. - The sight triangle should be clear of obstacles which may block a vehicles view of pedestrians, cyclists and other vehicles traveling into the intersection. - Sight triangles should be lit to ensure clear vision during the night time. - On-street parking should be set back from the crosswalk to ensure clear sight lines. - Shrubs and plants should be no higher than 0.8 m in height at maturity within sight triangles. - Street furniture, if located in the sight triangle, should be no higher than 0.8 m in height. - Trees should not be closer than 9 m from the intersecting curb face. - If the tree canopy encroaches into the sight triangle, it should maintain a minimum clear vertical clearance of 1.85 m from the ground. - Street furniture, paving, small trees and shrub planting should be included in site triangles to ensure the continuation of the streetscape character provided that they follow site triangle design guidelines. - Designers and developers should work with the Region and City to minimize site triangles.